khusamalfas/WPSEO_by_yoast_breadcrumbs_with_schema_org_bootstrap/README.md

 ## Bug tracker

 Have a bug?
-Please create an issue on GitHub at here
+Please create an issue on GitHub here https://github.com/khusamalfas/WPSEO_by_yoast_breadcrumbs_with_schema_org_bootstrap/issues